M66B/XPrivacyLua/README.md

 XPrivacyLua is supported on Android 6.0 Marshmallow and later.
 For Android 4.0.3 KitKat to Android 5.1.1 Lollipop you can use [XPrivacy](https://github.com/M66B/XPrivacy/blob/master/README.md).

-XPrivacyLua with [Island](http://forum.xda-developers.com/android/-t3366295) is not supported.
+XPrivacyLua was tested with the original Xposed framework only.

 Installation
 ------------